schmendrik/OrgClockTray/README.md

         (add-hook 'org-clock-in-hook 'current-clock-time-to-file)
         (add-hook 'org-clock-out-hook 'current-clock-time-to-file)

-2. Download the OrgClockTray release [here](https://github.com/schmendrik/OrgClockTray/releases).
+2. Download the latest OrgClockTray release [here](https://github.com/schmendrik/OrgClockTray/releases/latest).
 3. Optional: Put a shortcut to OrgClockTray.exe into your Startup folder.
 4. Test: Clock-in and watch OrgClockTray display the time in a tray icon.